 Chicago Teachers Union v.
 Hudson (1986) ruled a union's dues collection procedures were insufficient to protect First Amendment free association rights.
 In this photo, Delphine Hill, a teacher's assistant for Chicago Public Schools for 14 years and a member of the Chicago Teachers Union, holds a sign outside the Capitol building in Springfield, Ill., Wednesday, April 13, 2005, during a rally in support of legislation to provide more money for education.
 (AP photo/Randy Squires, used with permission from the Associated Press)

 In Chicago Teachers Union v.
-Hudson, 475 U.S. 292 (1986), a unanimous Supreme Court ruled as insufficient a set of union procedures created to assure nonmembers that their money was not being used for improper purposes.
+Hudson, 475 U.S. 292 (1986), a unanimous Supreme Court ruled as insufficient a set of union procedures created for nonmembers to object to due collection.

 The Chicago Teachers Union had established a three-pronged procedure for objecting to the collection of dues:

 - the union’s executive committee would consider the objection and make a decision within 30 days;

 - the dissenter could then appeal within 30 days and the executive board would reconsider; and

 - if the objector continued to protest, the union president would select an arbitrator from a list maintained by the Illinois Board of Education.

 First Amendment rights must be protected through procedural safeguard